citronneur/rdpy/README.md

 $ rdpy-rdpclient.py [-u username] [-p password] [-d domain] [-r rss_ouput_file] [...]
 XXX.XXX.XXX.XXX[:3389]
 ```

-You can use rdpy-rdpclient as Recorder Session Scenarion, use in rdpy-rdphoneypot.
+You can use rdpy-rdpclient as Recorder Session Scenario, used in rdpy-rdphoneypot.

 ### rdpy-vncclient